InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 }
 ````

-_AdTech123_ publishes this information at https://www.adtech123.com/path/to/deviceStorage.json, and provides this URL to the TCF during the registration process.

 ### Domains array

 Vendors MUST publish the domains they use for collecting and processing personal data in the context of their TCF registration.
 Vendors MUST NOT include Publishers’ delegated domains or subdomains they may use.